-3.A.1 For each salient risk, add a goal, progress status and describe the measures you have implemented to handle the enterprise's prioritized negative impact on people, animals, society, and the environment
+3.A.1 Describe goals and progress status for the measures you have implemented to reduce the enterprise's prioritized negative impact

-Salient issue PFOS/PFOA impregnations Goal : Have all our products free from fluorocarbon impregnations.
+PFOS/PFOA impregnations Goal : Have all our products free from fluorocarbon impregnations.
 Status : We have an overview of textile that consist PFOS/PFOA.
 We always strive to have C0 (free from flor) and in products that require special properties we use C6 which is approved in accordance with REACH.
 Now EU have as a suggestion that it should be forbidden to have even C6 in products from 2025.
 This intensify our work to get rid of all materials with C6.
 We have contacted all our suppliers and in sport segment it is easier, here we can switch to C0, but in firefighting and military gloves it does not exist anything else in the market right now.
+Now we have C0 in close to all textiles for sport.
+If we have some stock left, we use it but decition from the board is to not purshase anything more with C6 to our sport segment.
 Goals in reporting year : Reduce PFOS/PFOA in our products.
 All products in our LillSport collection should be free from C6.
+Continue to work for development also for rescue gloves.
+Press supplier to find oil reppelent that are free from PFAS.

-Describe already implemented or planned measures to cease, prevent or mitigate negative impacts and reasoning behind the selected measures :
+Describe already implemented or planned measures :